-Almost all PDFs that are used to create a physical publication use the CMYK or RGB colour profiles.
+Almost all PDFs use the CMYK or RGB colour profiles.

-However, Apple devices (iPad/iPhone/iPod) only support Apple RGB colour profile.
-This means that the PDF colour profile will need converting to the correct type.
-If the PDFs colours are not converted to the correct profile then the colours on the page will appear different to the PDF being viewed in Acrobat.
+However, Apple devices (iPad/iPhone) only support Apple RGB colour profile.
+This means that your PDF colour profile may need converting to the correct type.
+If not, the colour of your digital publication colours on Apple devices may appear different to the source PDF.

-Here is a side by side comparison of an publication viewed on a iPad - one PDF has not been converted to Apple RGB whereas other one has.
+Here is a side-by -ide comparison of an publication viewed on a iPad - one PDF has not been converted to Apple RGB whereas other one has.

 RGB and CMYK Colour Profile